 corona* Index Pattern you've created.

 Now, we want to see deaths by country and date (hopefully, one day, less deaths by country and date).
 So let's first set the Y axis to show a total of deaths.
 Click the Y Axis and change the aggregation to Sum.
 Then choose Deaths in the field, and click the "Apply Changes" icon that looks like a play button.
 If you haven't been using Kibana for a while, it might be the case that nothing shows up, but that is probably due to a time filter that is too restrictive.
-Open the time filter at the top right of the screen and choose to show the last week of data (or, a period that contains the data you've loaded), then click refresh.
+Open the time filter at the top right of the screen and choose to show the the period that contains the data you've loaded, then click refresh.